-It’s no surprise that Monaco is a haven for millionaires.
+It’s no surprise that Monaco is a heaven for millionaires.
 It may also come as no surprise that the Principality because of its size has more millionaires per square mile than any other place on earth.
 Visitors pass by their homes but, like Ferraris, millionaire status in Monaco is not rare: Stelios Haji-Ioannou, Tina Green, Shirley Bassey, Lady Bacardi and Novak Djokovic all live within the same square mile, and that is just to name a few (the late Karl Lagerfeld also had several homes there).

 What is surprising to many though is that the percentage of the population who are “super rich” is increasing and passed the one in three threshold for the first time before 2018 even.
 Not only that, it appears that the very rich are flocking to Monaco at such a pace that Monaco is topping the Top Ten lists of density of millionaires by an increasing margin.
 Not just millionaires but multi-millionaires as one in every 56 residents has assets totaling at least $30 million, according to the study by wealth tracking firm Wealth-X.

 In absolute numbers, of course, in Europe, London is still a heaven for the wealthy, but London only makes it to number 4 on the Top Ten list by density.
 Less than 1 in 30 are millionaires because there are 8 million or so less well off living side by side with the celebrities.
 Suffice it to say you are ten times more likely to stumble over a millionaire in Monaco than London.

 And it’s not just Europe that is home to fabulous wealth.
 Did you know that China now has more citizens in its middle class than the United States?
 The world is changing.
 There is always somewhere that is growing fast or like China is both growing fast and is huge.
 That means a lot of wealth is being created and with wealth go the wealthy.